stmulq/hello-world/README.md

 ---

 # My GitHub Pages site
-This page was created from a tutorial
+This is the html image:
 <img src="Images/AltText.png" width="500">

-This is the html image
+This is the markdown image:
 ![This image is a test](Images/AltText.png)
 Format: ![Alt Text](url)
-This is the markdown image

 # General workflow for making a website with GitHub Pages
 Follow these instructions to make a website with _GitHub Pages_.